-1. Coverage.
-Section 213.4(d) requires the disclosure of charges that are anticipated by the parties as incident to the normal operation of the lease agreement.
-If a lessor is unsure whether a particular fee is an "other charge," the lessor may disclose the fee as such without violating § 213.4(d) or the segregation rule under § 213.3(a)(2).

-2. Excluded charges.
-This section does not require disclosure of charges that are imposed when the lessee terminates early, fails to abide by, or modifies the terms of the existing lease agreement, such as charges for:

-- i.
-Late payment - ii.
-Default

-- iii.
-Early termination

-- iv.
-Deferral of payments

-- v.
-Extension of the lease

-3. Third-party fees and charges.
-Third-party fees or charges collected by the lessor on behalf of third parties, such as taxes, are not disclosed under § 213.4(d).

-4. Relationship to other provisions.
-The other charges mentioned in this paragraph are charges that are not required to be disclosed under another provision of § 213.4.
-To illustrate:
+- 1. Coverage.
+Section 213.4(d) requires the disclosure of charges that are anticipated by the parties incident to the normal operation of the lease agreement.
+If a lessor is unsure whether a particular fee is an "other charge," the lessor may disclose the fee as such without violating § 213.4(d) or the segregation rule under § 213.3(a)(2). - 2.
+Excluded charges.
+This section does not require disclosure of charges that are imposed when the lessee terminates early, fails to abide by, or modifies the terms of the existing lease agreement, such as charges for: - i.
+Late payment. - ii.
+Default. - iii.
+Early termination. - iv.
+Deferral of payments. - v.
+Extension of the lease. - 3.
+Third-party fees and charges.
+Third-party fees or charges collected by the lessor on behalf of third parties, such as taxes, are not disclosed under § 213.4(d). - 4.
+Relationship to other provisions.
+The other charges mentioned in this paragraph are charges that are not required to be disclosed under some other provision of § 213.4.
+To illustrate: - i.
+The price of a mechanical breakdown protection (MBP) contract is sometimes disclosed as an "other charge."
+Nevertheless, the price of MBP is sometimes reflected in the periodic payment disclosure under § 213.4(c) or in states where

-- i.
-A delivery charge that is paid after consummation is disclosed as an "other charge."
-A delivery charge that is paid at consummation, however, is disclosed as part of the amount due at lease signing under § 213.4(b), not as an "other charge." - ii.
-Occasionally, the price of a mechanical breakdown protection (MBP) contract is disclosed as an "other charge."
-More often, the price of MBP is reflected in the periodic payment disclosure under § 213.4(c), in which case it is not disclosed as an "other charge."
-In states where MBP is regarded as insurance, however, the cost should be disclosed in accordance with § 213.4(o), not as an "other charge."
+MBP is regarded as insurance, the cost is be disclosed in accordance with § 213.4(o).

-5. Lessee's liabilities at the end of the lease term.
-Liabilities that the lease imposes upon the lessee at the end of the scheduled lease term and that must be disclosed under this section include disposition and "pick-up" charges.

-6. Optional "disposition" charges.
-Disposition charges (and similar charges) that are anticipated by the parties as an incident to the normal operation of the lease agreement must be disclosed under § 213.4(d).
-If under a lease agreement, a lessee may return leased property to various locations, and the lessor charges a disposition fee depending upon the location chosen, under § 213.4(d), the lessor must disclose the highest amount charged.
+- 5. Lessee's liabilities at the end of the lease term.
+Liabilities that the lessor imposes upon the lessee at the end of the scheduled lease term and that must be disclosed under § 213.4(d) include disposition and "pick-up" charges. - 6.
+Optional "disposition" charges.
+Disposition and similar charges that are anticipated by the parties as an incident to the normal operation of the lease agreement must be disclosed under § 213.4(d).
+If, under a lease agreement, a lessee may return leased property to various locations, and the lessor charges a disposition fee depending upon the location chosen, under

+§ 213.4(d), the lessor must disclose the highest amount charged.
 In such circumstances, the lessor may also include a brief explanation of the fee structure in the segregated disclosure.
 For example, if no fee or a lower fee is imposed for returning a leased vehicle to the originating dealer as opposed to another location, that fact may be disclosed.
-By contrast, if the terms of the lease treat the leased property returned outside the lessor's service area as a default, that fee is not disclosed as an "other charge," although it may be required to be disclosed under § 213.4(q).
+By contrast, if the terms of the lease treat the return of the leased property to a location outside the lessor's service area as a default, the fee imposed is not disclosed as an "other charge," although it may be required to be disclosed under § 213.4(q).